production-grid/pgrid-core/README.md

 system with e-commerce built into the base version.

-The primary purpose behind this project is to support a set of closed source commercial e-commerce and production management tools for Performing Arts Organizations.
+The primary purpose behind this project is to support a set of closed source commercial e-commerce and production management tools for Performing Arts Organizations while leaving the parts with more broad utility in the public domain.

 The commercial projects will extend the core library with the following features: